 National Relaxation Day is the brainchild of Sean Moeller, who came up with the idea for this holiday in 1985.
-Sean was only nine-years-old when he suggested that a national day be created so that people can relax, but despite his young age he clearly knew how important it is to rest.
+Sean was only nine-years-old when he suggested that a national day be created so that people could relax.
+Despite his young age, he clearly knew how important it is to rest.

-At the time, Sean gave an interview to The Des Moines Register stating that people should not do any work or cleaning on National Relaxation Day, as those things are not part of relaxation.
+At the time, Sean gave an interview to The Des Moines Register (a daily newspaper in Des Moines, Iowa) stating that people should not work or clean on National Relaxation Day, as those things are not part of relaxation.
 Sean's grandfather was also the founder of Chase's Calendar of Annual Events, which surely helped National Relaxation Day become a popular unofficial holiday in America.

 National Relaxation Day inspired its British counterpart, National Slacker Day, which was founded in 2001.